Eschatologue/CM_wiki/docs/class/ranger/index.md

 You can use a Druidic Focus as a Spellcasting Focus for your Ranger spells.

-### Level 1: Favoured Enemy

-You always have the ***Hunter’s Mark*** spell prepared.
-You can cast it twice without expending a spell slot, and you regain all expended uses of this ability when you finish a Long Rest.

-The number of times you can cast the spell without a spell slot increases when you reach certain Ranger levels, as shown in the Favoured Enemy column of the Ranger Features table.
-When the spell is cast this way, it does not require :spell-concentration: Concentration, though it ends early if you have the Incapcacitated condition.

 ### Level 1: Weapon Mastery

 Your training with weapons allows you to use the mastery properties of two kinds of weapons of your choice with which you have proficiency, such as Longbows and Shortswords.